Justin Allgood

-Justin Allgood (born June 11, 1983) is a former American football quarterback who played two seasons in the Arena Football League (AFL) with the Tulsa Talons and Philadelphia Soul.
+Justin Allgood (born June 11, 1983) is an American former professional football quarterback who played two seasons in the Arena Football League (AFL) with the Tulsa Talons and Philadelphia Soul.
 He played college football at Trinity Valley Community College and Central Oklahoma.

-Early years
+Early life

 Allgood played baseball and football at The Colony High School in The Colony, Texas.
 He was a two-time All-District football selection and an honorable mention All-Stater.
 He was also a second-team All-District selection in baseball.

 College career

 Allgood garnered 4,056 passing yards and 32 touchdowns in two years playing for the Trinity Valley Community College Cardinals.
 He earned first-team All-Conference honors as a freshman.

 Allgood transferred to play football for the University of Central Oklahoma Bronchos of the University of Central Oklahoma.
 He was one of seven players nominated from the Southwest Region for the Harlon Hill Trophy in 2004.
 Allgood was the first player in University of Central Oklahoma history to throw for 300-plus yards in three straight games.
 He was also a second-team All-Lone Star Conference North Division selection in 2004 and 2005.
 He was named the Lone Star Conference Preseason Offensive Player of the Year in 2005.
 Allgood finished his career at the University of Central Oklahoma with 4,870 passing yards and 34 touchdowns.